SPT-Mod-Dev/SPT-Mod-Dev/README.md

         - 'Large Unit Tactics' is now only available with 'Mass Assault'
         - 'Individual Excellence' is now only available with 'Grand Battleplan'
         - 'Irregulars'
+            - Now requires either Militia or Irregular Infantry to be selected
             - Unlock cost: 50 xp -> 75 xp
             - Soft attack: +20% -> +15%
             - Defense: +20% -> +15%
-            - Recruitable population: +2% -> 0%
+            - Recruitable population: +2% -> 1%
     - Artillery & Combat Support
         - Removed the following subdoctrines
             - 'Flying Batteries'